 The class provides an overview of the impact of digital media on journalism and related ethical and social issues.
 The practical element includes hands-on training for the techniques for designing and creating multiple media web-based content.
-Assessment: 100% coursework.
-Prerequisite: JMSC1001 and JMSC1002 or JMSC1005.

 JMSC2004.
 Journalism summer internship (12 credits) (for BJ students only)